Grandparents Can Save In 529s for Grandkids

 It’s simple to open an Ohio 529 account.
 You can start one online or fill out and mail in the paperwork.
 As the account owner, the grandparent will make all the decisions regarding the use of the account, such as choosing the investment options, deciding how much to contribute, and when the time comes, making the 529 withdrawals to pay for their beneficiary’s qualified higher education expenses, which include the large required costs like tuition, room and board, rent, fees, books, and for computers any required electronic equipment.

 A 529 plan grows with tax-free earnings and offers tax-free withdrawals for qualified higher education expenses.
 Any Ohio resident who contributes to an Ohio 529 Plan can deduct $4,000 per account, per year from their state Of Ohio income tax.
-This would include family members in Ohio who contribute to the account you’ve established, or your contributions as an Ohio to an Ohio 529 Plan that’s already established.
+This would include family members in Ohio who contribute to the account you’ve established, or your own contributions to an Ohio 529 account that’s already established as an Ohioan.
 For Ohioans who contribute over $4,000 per account, per year, they can carry forward this deduction to their Ohio adjusted gross income for subsequent tax years until all of their contributions are fully deducted.

 So you know, saving in Ohio’s 529 Plan does not mean your grandchild can only attend Ohio schools.
 529 plans can be used at any federally accredited educational institution, which is a post-secondary school that accepts federal financial aid.
 Your grandchild can do a Federal School Code search to see if the schools that they are interested in attending accepts federal aid.
 If the institutions do, then you can use your 529 funds there, whether it’s a vocational or trade school, apprenticeships, certificate program, two-year community college, four-year colleges and universities, or graduate school.